tharte/emacs-reveal/paper.md

 sustainability, exploration of new tools and technologies for the creation and sharing of OER”.

-Emacs-reveal [@emacs-reveal] is a Free/Libre and Open Source Software (FLOSS) bundle (combining novel and established FLOSS components) in accordance with action (c).
+Emacs-reveal is a Free/Libre and Open Source Software (FLOSS) bundle (combining novel and established FLOSS components) in accordance with action (c).
 Briefly, emacs-reveal is a software tool, embedded in a powerful Continuous Integration infrastructure, to